ColAdUp/Collaborative-Adaptive-Learning/README.md

 Before you begin, ensure you have met the following requirements:

 * You have python3 installed
+* You have installed requirements  `pip install -r requirements.txt`
 * You have R installed
-* You have installed requirements  `pip install -r requirements.txt`
+* You have Anticlust R library installed `install.packages("anticlust")`
-* You have jupyter notebook installed
+* You have Jupyter notebook installed

 ## Reproducibility of Experiments
 To reproduce the reported results: